hugoalh/deno-lint-rules/docs/rules/no-useless-typealias.md

 > ✔️ Default and recommended.

-Forbid useless [type alias][ts-typealias].
+Forbid useless [type alias][typescript-typealias].

-Declare the [type alias][ts-typealias] with simple type is a bad practice, cause confusion, and cause TypeScript Language Server consume more resources.
+Declare the [type alias][typescript-typealias] with simple type is a bad practice, cause confusion, cause TypeScript Language Server consume more resources, pointless, and unnecessary.

 ## 🔧 Options